 Coincidentally, NOAA keeps records on 199 tide gauges active throughout the past century, and their average sea level rate of rise is also 1.08 mm/year.
 It’s easy to look at the NOAA tide gauge records online; almost all approximate a straight line with annual rates of rise far below alarmist predictions.

 Here is link to a blog post showing 25 tide gauge records scattered across the Pacific.
-None come close to the NASAS satellite measurements claimed below.
+None come close to the NASA satellite measurements claimed below.
 (Click on the link to see the tide gauge information)

 NASA satellite sea level measurements claim a rate of rise of 3.2 mm/year (thirteen inches per century – still far from five feet), but their margin of measurement error is forty to fifty times greater than tide gauge averages.